Right of abode in the United Kingdom: Irish citizens and the Common Travel Area

 Before 1949, all Irish citizens were considered under British law to be British subjects.
 After Ireland declared itself a republic in that year, a consequent British law gave Irish citizens a similar status to Commonwealth citizens in the United Kingdom, despite them ceasing to be such.
-Unlike Commonwealth citizens, Irish citizens have generally not been subject to entry control in the United Kingdom and, if they move to the UK, are considered to have 'settled status' (a status that goes beyond indefinite leave to remain).
+Unlike Commonwealth citizens, Irish citizens do not require leave to enter the United Kingdom and, if they move to the UK, are considered to have 'settled status' (a status that goes beyond indefinite leave to remain).
 They may be subject to deportation from the UK upon the same lines as other European Economic Area nationals.
 In February 2007 the British government announced that an especially lenient procedure would apply to the deportation of Irish citizens compared to the procedure for other European Economic Area nationals.
 As a result, Irish nationals are not routinely considered for deportation from the UK when they are released from prison.